MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/common-issues-and-resolutions.md

 1. **Camera controls in Power Apps for Windows app**

    Power Apps for Windows app may crash if you open an app that uses a camera control.
 To avoid this problem, use the web player on the Windows platform.
+Also, multiple cameras isn't supported.